 Greek Island Ferry

 Many car rental agencies in Greece, especially those on smaller islands, do not want you to take their cars onto a ferry.
 First, there's the risk that you may damage it maneuvering in the tight area (or be damaged by someone else doing the same), and secondly, they like to keep their cars on their home island.

 In practice, many people do rent cars and blithely take them onto the Greek ferries without mentioning their plans to the car rental agency, but if anything does happen, it's one more strike against you.

 If you are planning on driving a Greek rental car across a national border, that's an entirely different situation and you will need to clear that beforehand with the car rental agency.
-Also, if you know you are planning strenuous driving - lots of mountain roads, or dirt roads, more than a typical tourist in the area would attempt - mention it.
+Also, if you know you are planning strenuous driving on lots of mountain roads, or dirt roads, more than a typical tourist in the area would attempt, mention it.
 You may be given a more powerful or more reliable car or be urged to upgrade to a more appropriate vehicle.

-As of this writing in summer 2013, this option is not a very good one in Greece since train transit has been cut back severely.
-The good news is that it is expected that the national train system of Greece will move into private hands toward the end of 2013 and the beginning of 2014.
+As of this writing, this option is not a very good one in Greece since train transit has been cut back severely.
+The good news is that it is expected that the national train system of Greece will move into private hands.
 If this does in fact happen, train service should improve and international connections should resume.
-(Right now, border crossings are by bus - you can take a Greek train to near the border, get off, get on a bus, go across, then get on a train in the adjacent nation.)
+(Right now, border crossings are by bus.
+You can take a Greek train to near the border, get off, get on a bus, go across, then get on a train in the adjacent nation.)

 Extra car rental insurance fees can run up your bill considerably.
 But your car insurance from back home may or may not cover you abroad.
 Find out for certain before you rely on this.
 Also, some credit cards give you additional car rental insurance coverage if you book the car rental using that specific card.
 Find out if this is a benefit you have.